About The Course

 Please note: Additional costs for materials may be required for all final outcomes and FMP’s or additional materials may need to be supplied by the Student.

-An OCR Level 2 Extended Certificate or Diploma in Art & Design.
+A UAL Level 2 Diploma in Art & Design.

 Coursework is internally assessed.
 We assess in a variety of ways including sketchbook work, annotations, portfolio building, Q&A’s, presentations and practical outcomes.